KaBabiak/FSTask/README.md

 ### Setup

+Git and Node.js v16 required.

+Clone or download the project.

+To run project locally, go to the project location and install it using `npm install`.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files
+Use `ng serve` to start dev server.
+Navigate to `http://localhost:4200/` (or another indicated port).